-Notice that the schema is defined in a different manner that the above examples.
-In those, you simply state which type you are expecting for the value and you use the Coerce function to indicate that the value should be cast to that type if needed.
+Notice that the schema is defined in a different manner than in the :ref:' Volupuous example <voluptuous example>'.
+In that example, you simply state which type you are expecting for the value and you use the Coerce function to indicate that the value should be cast to that type if needed.
 In this example, simple functions are passed in that perform validation and coercion as needed.
-This is a more flexible approach and allows better control of the error messages.
+This is a more flexible approach that allows better control of the conversions and the error messages.

 This code does not do any thing useful, it just reads in and expands the information contained in the input file.
 It simply represents the beginnings of a program that would use the specified information to generate the postmortem reports.
-In this case is simply prints the expanded information in the form of a NestedText document, which is easier to read that if it were pretty-printed as Python or JSON.
+In this case it simply prints the expanded information in the form of a NestedText document, which is easier to read that if it were pretty-printed as Python or JSON.